 Snack-Sized Language is a free podcast where we teach you snack-sized language lessons.
 So far we have episodes teaching general language learning tips, Japanese, French, Mandarin and Korean.
+Plus, we recently added Russian, Spanish, and German.
+Not to mention, more languages are coming soon!

 You can subscribe to the podcast on your preferred podcast platform.